Case Western Reserve University: Case Western Reserve University (1967–present)

 On August 18, 2003, the university unveiled a new logo and branding campaign that emphasized the "Case" portion of its name.
 The decision to put emphasis on the "Case" portion of the name was motivated by issues related to name recognition of the existing CWRU acronym, especially outside of northeast Ohio.
 In 2006, interim university president Gregory Eastwood convened a task group to study reactions to the campaign.
 The panel's report indicated that it had gone so poorly that, "There appear to be serious concerns now about the university's ability to recruit and maintain high-quality faculty, fund-raising and leadership."
 Also, the logo was derided among the university's community and alumni and throughout northeastern Ohio; critics said it looked like "...a fat man with a surfboard."

 On May 9, 2003, the 2003 Case Western Reserve University shooting occurred when Biswanath Halder entered the Peter B. Lewis Building of the Weatherhead School of Management where he killed graduate student Norman Wallace and wounded two professors.
-Halder took people in the building hostage, and they ran and barricaded themselves and hid during the seven hours that the gunman roamed the building, shooting indiscriminately.
-He was finally apprehended by a SWAT team.
+Halder took people in the building hostage, and they ran, barricaded themselves in, and hid as the gunman roamed the building, shooting indiscriminately.
+Halder was finally apprehended by a SWAT team after seven hours.
 Halder was convicted on multiple felony counts and sentenced to life in prison; he lost a 2008 appeal.

 In March 2007, the Branding Task Group presented its recommendations; a key recommendation was to return a graphic identity that gave equal weight to both the "Case" and "Western Reserve" names.
 As part of this, the creation of a new logo and wordmark was also recommended, with an implementation group to work with various stakeholders to develop a replacement logo and wordmark.
 At a June 2nd meeting, the university's board of trustees approved a shift back to giving equal weight to "Case" and "Western Reserve".
 In an open letter to the university community, interim president Eastwood admitted that "the university had misplaced its own history and traditions" with the 2003 branding changes.
 Implementation of the new logo began July 1, 2007.
 The replacement logo, informally known as the "sunburst", would last until 2023.
 The "Forward Thinking" campaign was launched in 2011 by President Barbara Snyder and raised $1 billion in 30 months.
 The board of trustees unanimously agreed to expand the campaign to $1.5 billion, which reached its mark in 2017.
 The campaign ultimately raised $1.82 billion.